xebialabs-community/xld-mongodb-plugin/README.md

 1. MongoDB Client (type mongodb.MongoDBClient)
 1. Executed MongoDB Scripts (type mongodb.ExecutedMongoDBScripts)

 To run MongoDB scripts during a deployment, you must have the MongoDBScripts configuration item in the deployment package and the MongoDBClient defined on the _overthere_ host (infrastructure).
 Use the docs.xebialabs.com site for [more information on deployments and the XL Deploy Unified Deployment Model (UDM)](https://docs.xebialabs.com/xl-deploy/concept/deployment-overview-and-unified-deployment-model.html).

+## Contributing

+Please review the contributing guidelines for _xebialabs-community_ at [http://xebialabs-community.github.io/](http://xebialabs-community.github.io/)

 ## License